 Geography in Indonesia

 Indonesia is an archipelagic island country in Southeast Asia, lying between the Indian Ocean and the Pacific Ocean.
-It is in a strategic location astride or along major sea lanes from Indian Ocean to Pacific Ocean.
-The country's variations in culture have been shaped—although not specifically determined—by centuries of complex interactions with the physical environment.
-Although Indonesians are now less vulnerable to the of nature as a result of improved technology and social programs, to some extent their social diversity has emerged from traditionally different patterns of adjustment to their physical circumstances.
+It is in a strategic location astride major sea lanes between the Indian Ocean and the Pacific Ocean.

-The archipelagic country extending 5,120 kilometers from east to west and 1,760 kilometers from north to south.
-It encompasses and estimated 17,508 islands, only 6,000 of which are inhabited.
+The archipelagic country of Indonesia extends 5,120 kilometres from east to west and 1,760 kilometres from north to south, over both land and ocean.
+There are around 17,508 islands, all in all, only 6,000 of them are inhabited by people.

 There are various mountains throughout Indonesia.
-Larger mountains, ranging between 3,000 and 3,800 meters above sea level can be found on the islands of Sumatra, Java, Bali, Lombok, Sulawesi, and Seram.
-The country's tallest mountains are located in the Jayawijaya Mountains and the Sudirman Mountains in Irian Jaya.
-Puncak Jaya, also known as Mount Carstenz, which reaches 4,884 meters, is located in the Sudirman Mountains of Papua, and is the highest mountain in all Indonesia, at around 4,884 metres.
+Larger mountains, ranging between 3,000 and 3,800 metres above the sea level, can be found on the islands of Sumatra, Java, Bali, Lombok, Sulawesi, and Seram.
+The tallest mountains in the country can be found in the Jayawijaya Mountains and the Sudirman Mountains in Irian Jaya.
+Puncak Jaya, also known as Mount Carstensz, is found in the Sudirman Mountains of Papua, and is the highest mountain in all Indonesia, at around 4,884 metres.

-Nusa Tenggara consists of two strings of islands stretching eastward from Bali toward Papua.
-The inner arc of Nusa Tenggara is a continuation of the chain of mountains and volcanoes extending from Sumatra through Java, Bali, and Flores, and trailing off in the Banda Islands.
+Nusa Tenggara consists of two chains of islands spanning from Bali east towards Papua.
+The inner arc of Nusa Tenggara is a continuation of the string of mountains and volcanoes extending from Sumatra through Java, Bali and Flores, and trails off in the Banda islands.
 The outer arc of Nusa Tenggara is a geological extension of the chain of islands west of Sumatra that includes Nias, Mentawai, and Enggano.
-This chain resurfaces in Nusa Tenggara in the ruggedly mountainous islands of Sumba and Timor.
+This chain reappears in Nusa Tenggara in the rugged mountain islands of Sumba and Timor.

 Back to Indonesia Travel Insurance page